Navigating Your Emotions Regarding Natural Disasters

 Where you may have once felt silenced or unseen in your pain as a kid, you now get to be seen and give yourself a voice about your pain.
 Where you may have once been met with judgement of your emotions, you can now offer yourself compassion.
 Where you may have once ignored your needs, you now get to meet them tenderly.
 This is part of what it means to reparent the inner child within you, with God’s help, to create safety, love, and acceptance for yourself.

-Ask yourself: How can I respond to myself now in ways that my caregivers couldn’t when I was younger?
 Allow yourself to fully experience your emotions and offer yourself the safety, compassion, and acceptance you may not have received in the past.

 Recognizing and Releasing Coping Mechanisms